Lexington SC: Mascot

-On May 12, 2023, LSC announced their official "mini" mascot Thunder, a miniature therapy horse from Florida, who's stationed in the southwest corner of the stadium during matches.
-Thunder is very popular among fans, especially younger ones and helped pave the way for the green horse found on the club's crest to be nicknamed Thunder by the fans after her.
-Thunder is, in part, a reference to the song "Thunderstruck" by AC/DC, as fans enjoyed the idea of playing a heavy rock song whilst a small horse was walked onto the soccer pitch.
+On May 12, 2023, LSC officially introduced their "mini" mascot, Thunder, a miniature therapy horse from Florida.
+During matches, Thunder is stationed in the southwest corner of the stadium and has become extremely popular with fans, particularly younger attendees.
+This led to the green horse featured on the club's crest being affectionately nicknamed "Thunder" by the fanbase.
+The name itself is partly a nod to the AC/DC song "Thunderstruck," a choice that was inspired by fans enjoying the humorous juxtaposition of a heavy rock song playing as the small horse was walked onto the pitch.